KalaayPT/Profit-Taker-Guide/docs/beginner/starting-out.md

 ## **Pylon Phase**

 Following the first and third Armor Phases, the Profit-Taker enters the Pylon Phase.
 During this phase, Profit-Taker sends out 4 or 6 Pylons that must be destroyed before moving on to the next phase.
 The Pylons will land in random places around Profit-Taker and they have shield bubbles that you cannot shoot through surrounding them.
-The traditional way to break these is by going through the shields, at which point you can destroy the Pylons as normal.
+The traditional way to break these is by entering the bubble, at which point you can destroy the Pylons as normal.

 ## **Phase Order**